FIVE JEWELS OF WISDOM

 Many people fail to cultivate a loving attitude because they have not

-unnecessary activity and emotional stress.
+activity and emotional stress.

 There is a simple technique that you can use to enhance this subtle